Create Callback action

 Optionally select the appropriate script from this list.
 The script designer created and saved these scripts in Genesys Cloud scripting.

 Depending on the selected script, define the variables the script displays or processes at runtime.
 If the script does not require defined variables, Architect displays a message indicating that the selected screen pop script has no inputs.
+The character limit is 100 for a single input.

 Note: Click the arrow next to Inputs to expand or collapse the list of variables.